sebmandal/tumb/README.md

-# TypeScript user and message backend with JSON file database.
+# My first attempt at a TypeScript user and message backend with JSON file database.

 How to run this script:
 Write the following commands into the terminal.